vishipayyallore/eshop-services-products/Readme.md

 ## New Features (`10 Minutes`)

+> 1. Using Record for Product Dto
-> 1. Demo and Discussion
+> 1. Using ResponseDto for sending Unified Response

 ### Using Record for Product Dto

 > 1. Demo and Discussion

 ### Using ResponseDto for sending Unified Response

+> 1. Demo and Discussion

 ---